-Previous studies have not systematically evaluated the sensitivity of ΔSD estimation to micro-topography or vegetation
+Previous studies have not systematically evaluated the sensitivity of Δ SD estimation to microtopography or vegetation density.

-- 25 density.
 The sites selected for this experiment were nominally flat at length scales of tens of metres, except in the vicinity of GS T3.
-However, micro-topography varied between sites.
-All of the Gatineau sites had little or no micro-topographic variation while the Acadia sites progressed from tree stumps (AA) to mounds covered with shrubs (AB) to mounds covered with shrubs and a regenerating canopy (AC).
-Overstory vegetation cover was less than 10% along transects except at AC where cover within a 1 m radius vertical cylinder centred at each stake was estimated to average 38% (range [0%, 52%]).
-However, GN - 30 and GS T1 has substantial thatch exceeding 5cm in height under the snow that was present during the snow free mission while AC had cover of understory herbs low shrubs ranging from 5cm to 10cm in height.
-As such, this experiment provides new results for a range of micro-topography and understory/low vegetation but is limited in terms of over story cover.
-As previously indicated, this was a conscious decision due to the difficulty of adequate non-destructive in-situ sampling in forested areas and our desire not to further complicate the point cloud processing when having to deal with snow on vegetation.
-Excluding fresh and icy snow, that varied in frequency between Gatineau and Acadia, D was generally proportional to micro-topographic roughness for sites without overstory.
-The behaviour with overstory (AC) may have been due more to our inclusion of vegetation PC points within our micro-topography index since the matching density at AC was similar to AB where the

-5 understory and surface topography was subjectively similar.
-Assuming this is the case, these results suggest a compensating effect between increasing variability in ΔSD due to micro-topographic complexity and increasing D that may explain why, outside of icy and fresh snow, RMSD and accuracy was similar across sites when estimating ΔSD change.
+However, microtopography varied among sites.
+All of the Gatineau sites had little or no microtopographic variation while the Acadia sites progressed from tree stumps (AA) to mounds covered with shrubs (AB) to mounds covered with shrubs and a regenerating canopy (AC).
+Overstory vegetation cover was less than 10% along transects, except at AC where cover within a 1 m radius vertical cylinder centred at each stake was estimated to average 38 % (range [0%, 52%]).
+However, GN and GS T1 have substantial thatch exceeding 5cm in height under the snow that was present during the snow-free mission while AC had cover of understory herbs and low shrubs ranging from 5 to 10 cm in height.
+As such, this experiment provides new results for a range of microtopography and understory/low vegetation but is limited in terms of overstory cover.
+As previously indicated, this was a conscious decision due to the difficulty of adequate non-destructive in situ sampling in forested areas and our desire not to further complicate the point cloud processing when having to deal with snow on vegetation.
+Excluding fresh and icy snow, which varied in frequency between Gatineau and Acadia, D was generally proportional to microtopographic roughness for sites without overstory.
+The behaviour with overstory (AC) may have been due more to our inclusion of vegetation point cloud points within our microtopography index since the matching density at AC was similar to AB where the understory and surface topography was subjectively similar.
+Assuming this is the case, these results suggest a compensating effect between increasing variability in Δ SD due to microtopographic complexity and increasing D that may explain why, outside of icy and fresh snow, RMSD and accuracy were similar across sites when estimating Δ SD change.

-The absence of a statistically significant linear relationship between hourly average wind speed and either D or geolocation

-- 10 performance was not surprising.
+The absence of a statistically significant linear relationship between hourly average wind speed and either D or geolocation performance was not surprising.
 Firstly, we did not perform missions where all other factors but wind speed were controlled.
 In addition, our wind speed data may not have been representative of actual conditions.
-Daily maximum gusts, corresponding to instantaneous recordings, were often twice the magnitude of hourly average wind speed suggesting that the UAV may have experienced higher wind speeds during its mission on calmer days.
+Daily maximum gusts, corresponding to instantaneous recordings, were often twice the magnitude of hourly average wind speed, suggesting that the UAV may have experienced higher wind speeds during its mission on calmer days.
 Additionally, missions were delayed if extreme local gusts were observed.
-We also did not control for snow and illumination conditions when considering the effect of wind speed (e.g. - 15 by performing missions on subsequent days with different wind speed by same illumination).
-We hypothesize that, except for very large gusts, the PIX4D block adjustment procedure is capable of accounting for uncertainty in camera attitude and location since we observed little or no sensitivity of either D or geolocation performance when using imagery with our without ephemeris (not shown).
-Rather, the major difference was the decrease in time for key point matching and block adjustment when providing accurate ephemeris in comparison to no ephemeris information except for the time of acquisition. - 20
+We also did not control for snow and illumination conditions when considering the effect of wind speed (e.g. by performing missions on subsequent days with different wind speed by the same illumination).
+We hypothesize that, except for very large gusts, the Pix4D block adjustment procedure is capable of accounting for uncertainty in camera attitude and location since we observed little or no sensitivity of either D or geolocation performance when using imagery with or without ephemeris (not shown).
+Rather, the major difference was the decrease in time for key point matching and block adjustment when providing accurate ephemeris in comparison to no ephemeris information except for the time of acquisition.

-4.2 Geolocation and Δ SD Validation
+4.3 Geolocation and Δ SD validation